This article was originally published on 05/08/2019 and was reviewed and updated accordingly on the above date.

 - Australia Capital Territory – apply to the ACT Civil and Administrative Tribunal (ACAT)

-HOT TIP: In some states, if the landlord doesn’t live in the state in which the property is located, they MUST apply to court instead of the tribunal.
+TIP: In some states, if the landlord doesn’t live in the state in which the property is located, they MUST apply to court instead of the tribunal.

-Example – Rent default
+Example – rent default

 These are the steps you should take in Queensland when your tenant is behind in rent…

 Step one: In Queensland, if your tenant falls more than seven days behind in rent, you can issue a notice to remedy breach (form 11), giving them seven days to catch up in payments.
-So, you should promptly issue a breach notice on day seven of arrears, giving the tenant the required seven days to catch up on payments.
+You should promptly issue a breach notice on day seven of arrears, giving the tenant the required seven days to catch up on payments.

 Step two: If the tenant catches up on payments, great!
 No more steps are needed.
 If not, and the tenant refuses to pay the outstanding cash within the timeframe, you can issue a notice to leave (Form 12), requiring the tenant to move out of the home within seven days.